Report podcast

 Looking ahead, how do you see the relationship between AI tools like Blue J and tax professionals evolving, and what new capabilities or applications are you most excited about bringing to market?

-Benjamin Alarie: Well, let’s start with how laborious and painful tax research is just generally, Andrew.
+Benjamin Alarie: Well, let’s start with how laborious and painful tax research is just generally.
 So everybody, all kinds of tax professionals, whether you’re talking about accountants or tax lawyers, if you’re talking about, you know, folks in government, so tax auditors, or others working for the Canada Revenue Agency or the IRS or in the UK, HMRC, everybody struggles with just how complex and deep tax law is, and it’s extremely difficult to get to a confident answer in a lot of areas of tax.
 And so, it’s just super painful.
 And I say this as somebody who has been a a tax law professor for the last 20+ years at the University of Toronto.
 I’ve literally spent thousands of hours of my own life doing tax research; so I’m really familiar with that pain.
 What’s amazing is you can now leverage Blue J. You can ask essentially any tax research question in a direct kind of human, plain language sort of way of Blue J, and Blue J is going to give an extremely good answer by very, very quickly, working through millions of pages of tax law.
 And so it includes the statute, regulations, administrative rulings, it includes all the case law, a lot of professional news and commentary, and we’ve licensed.
 And Blue J will scan all of those materials, find the most germane materials, synthesize all of it, and produce a very direct, plain language, often extremely well-reasoned answer to your tax research question.
 And it flips the entire tax research exercise on its head.

 Next